Antelope Valley: Human history

 Jedediah Smith came through in 1827, and John C. Fremont made a scientific observation of the valley in 1844.
 After Fremont's visit the 49ers crossed the valley via the Old Tejon Pass into the San Joaquin Valley on their way to the gold fields.
 Later, a better wagon road, the Stockton – Los Angeles Road route to Tejon Pass, followed in 1854.
 Stagecoach lines across the southern foothills came through the valley along this wagon road, and were the preferred method for travelers before the coming of the Southern Pacific Railroad in 1876.
 The rail service linking the valley to the Central Valley and Los Angeles started its first large influx of white settlers, and farms and towns soon sprouted on the valley floor.
 The aircraft (now called aerospace) industry took hold in the valley at Plant 42 in 1952.
 Edwards AFB, then called Muroc Army Air Field, was established in 1933.

+The area was once under Mexican rule and was named after the large herds of antelope.

 Demographics

 In recent decades, the valley has become a bedroom community to the Greater Los Angeles area.
 Major housing-tract development and population growth took off beginning in 1983, which has increased the population of Palmdale around 12 times its former size as of 2006.
 Neighboring Lancaster has increased its population since the early 1980s to around three times its former level.
 Major retail has followed the population influx, centered on Palmdale's Antelope Valley Mall.
-The Lancaster—Palmdale urbanized area is home to 353,619 people.
+The Lancaster—Palmdale urbanized area is home to 372,287 people.

-Non-Hispanic Whites make up about 48% of the population of the Antelope Valley and form a majority or plurality in most of its cities and towns.
-Hispanics are the next-largest group, followed by African Americans and Asian Americans.

 Some long-term residents living far out in the desert have been cited by Los Angeles County's nuisance abatement teams for code violations, forcing residents to either make improvements or move.
 One of the properties is a church building that was used as a filming location for Kill Bill.
 The code enforcers have arrived on some of their visits in SWAT-team formats.

+Hispanics and Whites make up the majority of the population.

+Spanish and Tagalog are the most common foreign languages spoken in the Antelope Valley.

+According to Mapping L.A., German and English were the most common ancestries and Mexico and the Philippines were the most common foreign places of birth in 2000 in Northwest Antelope Valley.
+Mexico and El Salvador were the most common foreign places of birth in the northwest.
+German and English were the most common ancestries in the northeast.
+German and Irish were the most common ancestries in Southeast Antelope Valley.
+Mexico and Colombia were the common foreign places of birth in the southeast.